 Do I need a DWI attorney?

-If you have been charged with a DWI in Michigan, you need a DWI attorney.
+If you have been charged with a DWI in Minnesota, you need a DWI attorney.
 While every situation is different, there is simply too much at stake not to retain the best DWI attorneys in Eagan, Minnesota.
 Once you contact our office, we’ll begin building a strong defense.
 We approach each case with the goal of having the case dismissed or winning your acquittal at trial.
 At Sheridan & Dulas, P.A., we know full well that it can be overwhelming to be charged with a crime and hard to know what to do first.
 If you have been arrested for DUI/DWI, all you have to do right now is contact us online and let us handle the rest of the details.
 Call our office today at 651-686-8800 to set up your free, no-obligation consultation.